Akinori-Furuta/redox-test-kit/README.md

     * It seems reference counting or locking failure at file descriptor context or error context.
     * Some memory free failure at system call gate.
-    * Some time, the QEMU emulator process consumes near 100% CPU usage.
+    * Some time, QEMU emulator process consumes near 100% CPU usage.
 Especially, run at cosmic-terminal or run other processes simultaneously.